 - Add oil between batches.
 Nothing’s worse than a pancake that sticks to the pan, so brush your skillet with olive oil each time you’re ready to pour in new batter.

 Fold a scoop of chocolate chips or blueberries into the batter, or change up the spices!
 A dash of cardamom or ginger would be a great addition.
-And though I’m partial to maple syrup, peanut butter, almond butter, or your favorite fresh fruit would also make delicious toppings.
+And though I’m partial to maple syrup, peanut butter, almond butter, sliced bananas, or your favorite fresh fruit would also make delicious toppings.

 - 1 tablespoon ground flaxseed